-Investigators in the Division of Research have a long history in the study of emerging and chronic infections, such as seminal work in human papillomaviruses (HPV) and their link to cervical cancer, the treatment, care, and outcomes for patients with HIV/AIDS, chronic hepatitis B (HBV), hepatitis C (HCV), and antibiotic-resistant bacterial infections.
+Investigators in the Division of Research have a long history in the study of emerging and chronic infections, with studies on cervical cancer screening and human papillomavirus (HPV) vaccination; the treatment, care, and outcomes for people with human immunodeficiency virus (HIV); as well as tuberculosis, vaccine-preventable diseases, and SARS-CoV-2 and COVID-19.

 Syndemics: Untangling a complex mix of HIV, heart disease, social issues

 This episode of KP Research Radio podcast features investigators at the Division of Research who are using a method called syndemics to examine the complex ways that biological, social, and other factors interact to increase the risk of heart disease for a person living with HIV.

 COVID-19 vaccination was effective in children, adolescents during 2021

 A large study of U.S. children and teens who received the Pfizer/BioNTech COVID-19 vaccine finds that it was effective through much of 2021, but waned over time, especially as the omicron variant became dominant in 2022.
 Teens who received a booster dose regained some protection.